-The angle of orientation defined in the cycle is positioned to by entering M19.
+The angle of orientation defined in the cycle is positioned to by entering M19 or M20 (depending on the machine).

-If you program M19 without having defined Cycle 13, the TNC positions the machine tool spindle to an angle that has been set in a machine parameter.
+If you program M19 or M20 without having defined Cycle 13, the TNC positions the machine tool spindle to an angle that has been set in a machine parameter (see your machine manual).